Anton Webern: Psychotherapy

-In 1912–1913, Webern had a breakdown and saw Alfred Adler, who noted his idealism and perfectionism.
+In 1912–1913, Webern had a breakdown and saw physician Alfred Adler, who noted his idealism and perfectionism.
 There were many factors involved.
 Webern had little time (mostly summers) to compose.
 There were conflicts at work (e.g., he emphasized that a director called him a "little man").
 His ambivalence toward sales-oriented popular music theater contributed ("I ... stir the sauce", he wrote).
 "It appears ... improbable that I should remain with the theatre.
 It is ... terrible. ...
 I can hardly ... adjust to being away from home", he had written Schoenberg in 1910.
-Miserably ill and alienated, he first had sought medical advice and taken rest at a sanatorium in Semmering.
+Miserably ill and alienated, he first had sought medical advice and taken rest at a popular sanatorium resort in Semmering.
 Adler later evaluated his symptoms as psychogenic responses to unmet expectations.
 Webern wrote Schoenberg that Adler's psychoanalysis was helpful and insightful.